This page contains all of the Hill House You Tube videos and some other videos, from other sources, that you might find interesting

 Shops supplying surf boards, wetsuits, clothing, leashes, wax, deck pads, fins, DVDs and anything you might need to go surfing.
 For surf hire, wetsuit hire, boots, hats, gloves, leashes and anything else you may need to go surfing.
 A range of surfboard hire is usually available, whether you want to rent a SUP, body board, mini-mal or shortboard.

-The festival is unique in that both performers and audiences become members of an exclusive musical party.
+It is unique in that both performers and audiences become members of an exclusive musical party.
 Ticket sales are limited (350 – 400) so each and every music lover attending is certain to feel the close atmosphere generated throughout the 3-day event.
 Camping facilities are available on site making for an easy transition from sleeping bag to festival activities, be they workshops or live performances from top folk artists.

 The artist’s performance area is in a marquee that can accommodate all ticket holders and the folk music workshops are held in separate tents.